Skip to main content

 ILLNESS OR INJURY AT SCHOOL

 Given our current context, students who become ill at school will be quarantined immediately and monitored and parents will be contacted to come to pick up their child.
 If an accident causing minor injury occurs to your child while at school, the supervising teacher will document the injury in the office.
 The school will always err on the side of caution and notify parents at the time of the accident.
-If the injury is in anyway considered serious, the school will call 911 and notify parents.
+If the injury is in any way considered serious, the school will call 911 and notify parents.

 DOGS ON SCHOOL GROUNDS